bartificer/programming-by-stealth/docs/pbs97.md

 Instance attributes are designed to hold information that is unique to each instance, and instance functions are designed to operate on a specific instance's data.
 What if you have some data that is relevant to all instances of a class, but does not vary from instance to instance?
 Or what if you have functions that are related to the abstract concept a class represents, but not applicable to a single instance of the class.
 Where where should such data and functions go?

-## Class Data Attributes & Functions
+## Class Data Attributes & Functions (in Any OO Language)

 Well, if something is better associated with the abstract concept that with individual instances, they should be added to the class, not encapsulated into the instances.
 Rather unimaginatively, we refer to data attributes associated directly with a class as *class data attributes*, and functions associated directly with a class as *class functions*.
 Perhaps a little too imaginatively, many programmers also refer to class data attributes and class functions as *static data attributes*, and *static functions*, and many languages use the keyword `static` to mark an attribute or function as belonging to the class.

 **Class data attributes and class functions do not get encapsulated into instance of a class**, this means they cannot be accessed via an instance of the class.
 Class data attributes and functions are instead accessed via the class, i.e. `SomeClass.someData` and `SomeClass.someFunction()`.

+Instance data attributes get be initialised by a class's constructor function(s).
+Many languages support so-called **static initialiser. functions** to initialise class data attributes as the class gets loaded for the first time.
+However, this is not a universal concept, so in some languages you need to work around that limitation in less elegant ways (spoiler — JavaScript is one of those languages 🙁).

 If this all sounds a little too abstract, let's consider a class to represent circles again (like we did in the previous instalment).
 The value of Pi is clearly associated with the concept of a circle, but is it a property that varies from circle to circle?
 No it is not!
 It's a single value that all circles have in common.
 This means it should be added as a class data attribute, not an instance data attribute (like we did in the previous instalment).